MenkeTechnologies/zsh-surround/README.md

 # zsh-surround

 This plugin inserts closing parantheses, single and double quotes, backticks and brackets on the zsh command line.
+The delete key will delete the matching character when appropriate.
+This behavior was written to mimic the funtionality in most IDEs.

 ## Install for Oh My Zsh